 When will the new Flinders Station open?

-Passenger services are expected to commence along the new section of the train line to the Flinders Station in the second half of 2020.
+Passenger services are expected to commence along the new section of the train line to the Flinders Station in late 2020.

 Where will the new Tonsley Station be located?